hardikp/hardikp.github.io/_posts/2017-08-22-intraday-predictions.md

 ---
 layout: post
 comments: true
-title: "[Paper Summary] Deep learning networks for stock market analysis and prediction"
+title: "Deep learning networks for stock market analysis and prediction (Paper Summary)"
 excerpt: "In this paper, Deep learning techniques are applied to the financial market data directly rather than using any text/alternative data sources.
 This has been a relatively tricky dataset for any non-linear machine learning technique because of the extremely high noise-to-signal ratio.
 The authors use a relatively high-frequency dataset sampled at every 5 minutes.
 They consider 38 stocks from Korea KOSPI."
 date:   2017-08-22 18:00:00
 mathjax: true